Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Experiments and Results

 \subsection{In-domain Simulation Study}

-We first evaluate our deep iterative refinement method on simulated in-domain cone-beam CT data.
-Specifically, a numerical flat panel detector consists of $1536\times128$ pixels of \(0.11 mm\) pitch.
+{ We first evaluate our DIR method on simulated in-domain cone-beam CT data.
+Specifically, a numerical flat panel detector consists of $1,536\times128$ pixels with \(0.11 mm\) pitch.
 The source-to-detector distance and the source-to-isocenter distance are \(949 mm\) and \(625 mm\), respectively.
 Over a full scan, 373 projections are evenly collected, and the number of incident photons per detector element is set to 16,000 in an empty scan.
-The reconstruction volume is set to $420 \times 420 \times 60$ of $0.2^3 mm^3$ voxels.
+Aside from Poisson noise, we did not include Compton scattering or other physical effects in this simulation, to remain consistent with the training data simulation conditions.
+The reconstruction volume is set to $420 \times 420 \times 60$ isotropic voxels ($0.2^3 mm^3$).
 The SIRT reconstruction from clean projection data with 500 iterations serves as the ground truth.
-The standard FDK (ramp filter) reconstruction from noisy projection data reveals the severity of image noise.
-It is underlined that most existing CT image deep denoising methods are based on post-processing FBP/FDK reconstructions, and will not deliver the optimal imaging performance.
+The standard FDK reconstruction from noisy projection data reveals the severity of image noise and artifacts.

-Our proposed method is compared against the anisotropic total variation (TV)~\cite{shamouilian2021fast} regularized SIRT reconstruction (SIRT-TV) in both full-view and half-view scenarios~\cite{chen2013limited}.
-SIRT-TV is a representative compressed sensing method to minimize the cost function in the following form:

-The proximal gradient descent method is used to solve the problem, and $\lambda$ is an empirical parameter.
-The regularization parameter $\lambda$ for SIRT-TV is respectively set as $9.0 \times 10^{-4}$ and $1.5 \times 10^{-4}$ for full-view and half-view reconstructions for their best results.
-In our method applying DIR to half-finished SIRT reconstruction, the settings $\mu = 0.01, \beta=0.5,\gamma=0.8$ and $\mu=0.015,\beta=0.5, \gamma=0.8$ are used for full-view and half-view cases respectively, and the number of gradient descent steps per iteration was set to 10 in both cases.